jewel-rana/git-necessary-commands/readme.md

 # Git Delete Branch
+__Use -D instead if you want to force the branch to be deleted, even if it hasn't been pushed or merged yet.

 - git branch -d localBranchName

 - git push origin --delete remoteBranchName

+- git push origin :fix/authentication

 # Git History / Diff